-I’ve been wanting to profile Dead Herring—an apartment that sometimes doubles as a DIY show space, presenting an eclectic mix of music, comedy, variety shows, plays, and more—for a long time, but they’ve been fairly averse to any sort of press.
+For most of its run, Dead Herring—an apartment that sometimes doubled as a DIY music and occasional theatre space was fairly averse to any sort of press.
 That’s just part of the fun of running an underground apartment venue—some measure of paranoia is often called for.
-But Dead Herring’s run has come to an end: the space closed Feb 1st, 2013, right after an amazing commemorative closing show, featuring the Immaculates (a band that was formed at a Dead Herring party years ago), Moonmen on the Moon, Man (who broke up and is reuniting just for this show), Necking!! (one of the creators of Dead Herring’s band), and special secret guests.
+But Dead Herring closed Feb 1st, 2013, right after an amazing commemorative closing show, featuring the Immaculates (a band that was formed at a Dead Herring party), Moonmen on the Moon, Man (who broke up and then reunited just for this show), Necking!! (one of the Dead Herring creators’ band), and special secret guests.

-Read my interview with housemates Liz, Nicki, Jeff, and Andrew on the eve of the end of Dead Herring, and for more pix from Nicki, there’s a terrific six-year DH photo retrospective at Impose Magazine.
-Then check out their new space in Northside Williamsburg, Cloud City!
+Read my interview with housemates Liz, Nicki, Jeff, and Andrew, which took place on the eve of the end of Dead Herring, below.
+For more pix from Nicki, there’s a terrific six-year DH photo retrospective at Impose Magazine.
+And be sure to check out their new space in North Williamsburg, Cloud City!

 brooklyn spaces: Tell me a quick history of how this all got started.